DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 - [scMEDAL-FE Model Configuration](../Experiments/AML/run_models/scMEDAL-FE/model_config.py)
 - [scMEDAL-RE Model Configuration](../Experiments/AML/run_models/scMEDAL-RE/model_config.py)

-Follow the instructions to download the [AML dataset](#acute-myeloid-leukemia-aml-dataset) and set up the splits.
+Follow the instructions to download the [AML dataset](#acute-myeloid-leukemia-aml-dataset), [set up the paths of the experiment](How2SetupYourExpt.md), preprocess the data and set up the splits.
 Once the 5-fold splits are set up, the estimated runtime for all folds is:

 - **scMEDAL-FE:** ~8 minutes (500 epochs with early stopping)